ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 automation more reliable and repeatable.
 It also makes it possible to give transparent explanations of proof failures.

-IVy's language is designed to make it practical to reduce all proof obligations to statements in decidable logics.
+Ivy's language is designed to make it practical to reduce all proof obligations to statements in decidable logics.
 It provides primitives to support modeling in decidable logics, and also modular refinement techniques the makes it possible to separate the verification effort